HB-556

 Plain Language

-Health insurance issuers using AI, algorithms, or software tools for utilization review or utilization management must ensure these tools base determinations on the individual enrollee's medical history, the requesting provider's presentation of clinical circumstances, and other relevant clinical information from the enrollee's record.
-The tools may not base determinations solely on aggregate or group-level datasets.
-This means insurers must configure and validate their AI tools to ingest and consider individualized patient data for each determination, not rely on population-level statistical outputs alone.
+Health insurance issuers using AI, algorithms, or software tools for utilization review or utilization management based on medical necessity must ensure those tools base their determinations on the individual enrollee's medical history, clinical circumstances as presented by the requesting provider, and other relevant clinical information from the enrollee's record.
+The tools may not base determinations solely on a group dataset.
+This requires individualized clinical analysis for every determination rather than reliance on population-level data alone.

 Statutory Text